IBMDeveloperBNL/hlfabric-lab/README.md

 4. [Connecting all parts](#4-connecting-all-parts)

 ## 1. Build a frontend in Node-RED
 Logon to IBM Cloud using the free account you just created.
 Next, click the 'Catalog' on the top bar (1) and then search for Node-RED (2).
-Finally, click on the starter kit Node-RED Starter.
+Finally, click on the starter kit 'Node-RED Starter'.

 ![](./images/03-nodered-1.png)